 You don't see it in the images above but when you make any changes a save button appears prompting you to save your changes.

-Note: miniMrp Enterprise Edition also shows a "Currency" column.
+Note: MiniMRP Professional Edition also shows a "Currency" column.
 That would be used to indicate the supplier's default currency and that the price shown is in that currency.
 When you place purchase orders on that supplier then the currency name would appear on the order and the order is assumed to be in the supplier's own currency.